Wentong-Wu/Computer-Vision-Rock-Paper-Scissors/README.md

 ## Setting Up Virtual Environment

-Created the Virtual Environment in Visual Studio Code using the terminal with the following command line:Python3 -m venv {EnvironmentName}.
+Created the Virtual Environment in Visual Studio Code using the terminal with the following command line:
+>Python3 -m venv {EnvironmentName}.

 Activate the environment using the following command: {EnvironmentName}/Scripts/activate.
 This activates the environment which means that you are currently using the version of the environment you just activated.